elifilkegokce/elifilkegokce.github.io/_posts/2019-11-12-dirichlet-distribution.md

 ![](/images/dirichlet-distribution/alpha_le_1_eq.png){: .align-center height="100%" width="100%"}

-The plots below show the Dirichlet distributions, where $\alpha_i \le 1$ and $\alpha_i \neq \alpha_j$ for some $i,j = 1,2,3$.
+Plots below show the Dirichlet distributions, where $\alpha_i \le 1$ and $\alpha_i \neq \alpha_j$ for some $i,j = 1,2,3$.
 Plots start with
-$\bf{\alpha} = (0.9,0.5,0.2).$  Similar to the previous case, distribution
+$\bf{\alpha} = (0.9,0.5,0.2)$.
+Similar to the previous case, distribution
 concentrates on the corners (i.e., call topics) and along the boundaries of the simplex.
-However, in that case, probability distributions concentrates more on the corner associated with element 1 (i.e., call topic 1) since $\alpha_1$ is greater than $\alpha_2$ and $\alpha_3$.
+However, in that case, probability distributions concentrates more on the corner associated with outcome 1 (i.e., call topic 1) since $\alpha_1$ is greater than $\alpha_2$ and $\alpha_3$.
 This becomes more clear in the second plot, where $\alpha_1$ value is increased to 5.
-If one $\alpha_i$ value is greater than the others, then the probability distributions that provides a higher probability to that element is more probable.
+If one $\alpha_i$ value is greater than the others, then the probability distributions that provides a higher probability to that outcome is more probable.
 In the the third and forth plots,
 $\alpha_2$ value is increased to 0.9 and 2, respectively.
 Increasing
-$\alpha_2$ moves the probability distributions towards the boundary associated with element 1 and 2 (i.e., call topics 1 and 2).
-Probability distributions which provides higher probability to element 2 becomes more favorable.
-When $\alpha_2$ becomes equal to $\alpha_3$ in the last plot, probability distribution concentrates in the center of the boundary associated with the elements 1 and 2.
+$\alpha_2$ moves the probability distributions towards the boundary associated with outcome 1 and 2 (i.e., call topics 1 and 2).
+Probability distributions which provides higher probability to outcome 2 becomes more favorable.
+When $\alpha_2$ becomes equal to $\alpha_3$ in the last plot, probability distribution concentrates in the center of the boundary associated with the outcomes 1 and 2.

 ![](/images/dirichlet-distribution/alpha_le_1.png){: .align-center height="100%" width="100%"}

-For $\alpha_i>1,$ the distribution tends towards the center of the simplex.
+Plots below show the Dirichlet distributions, where
+$\alpha_1=\alpha_2=\alpha_3 > 1$.
+Plots start with
+$\bf{\alpha} = (2,2,2)$ and then $\alpha_i$ values are increased to 500.
-As $\alpha_i$ increases, the distribution becomes more tightly concentrated around the center of the simplex.
-In the context of our topic modeling example, as $\alpha_i \rightarrow \inf,$ each transcripts contain each topic equally likely.
+As $\alpha_i$ increases, distribution becomes more tightly concentrated around the center of the simplex.
+In the context of our example, as
+$\alpha_i \rightarrow \inf$, each transcript contains each topic equally likely.

 ![](/images/dirichlet-distribution/alpha_ge_2_eq.png){: .align-center height="100%" width="100%"}

-If the goal is give higher probability for some topic (e.g., with a higher probability for topic 1), we would want an asymmetric (noncentral) Dirichlet distribution with a higher value for $\alpha_1.$
+Plots below show the Dirichlet distributions, where
+$\alpha_1=\alpha_2=\alpha_3 > 1$ and $\alpha_i \neq \alpha_j$
+for some $i,j = 1,2,3$.
+Plots start with $\bf{\alpha} = (5.0,2.0,2.0)$
+and then values are gradually increased.
+In the first and the second plots, distribution is concentrates around the corner associated with the outcome 1 (i.e., call topic 1) since the $\alpha_1$  value is greater that the other two values.
+When $\alpha_2$ is increased in the the third and fourth plots, distribution tends towards the the boundary of outcomes 1 and 2 (i.e., call topics 1 and 2) making the distributions, which provides higher probability to topic 2, more favorable.
+With the increased $alpha_3$ value in the last plot, distribution moves towards the center of the simplex making the distributions, which provides higher probability to topic 3, more likely.

 ![](/images/dirichlet-distribution/alpha_ge_2.png){: .align-center height="100%" width="100%"}

+Parameter $\bf{\alpha}$ determines the probability mixture of each outcome (i.e., each topic) for any given event (i.e., call transcript).
+For low $\alpha_i$ values, transcripts will likely to be a mixture of a few topics.
+When $alpha_i$ values increase, transcripts will likely to be a mixture of more topics.
+In order to increase the probability of a transcripts with some certain topic  (e.g., with a higher probability for topic 1), higher value for $\alpha_1$ should be given.

 ## 4 Example: Bayesian Updating